webplatform/docs/concepts/programming/javascript/core_objects/index.md

 <code>element0, element1, ..., elementN</code> is a list of values for the array's elements.
 When this form is specified, the array is initialized with the specified values as its elements, and the array's <code>length</code> property is set to the number of arguments.

 The bracket syntax is called "array literal" or "array initializer".
 It is shorter and so is generally preferred.
-See [http://docs.webplatform.org/en-US/docs/JavaScript/Guide/Values,_Variables,_and_Literals#Array_Literals Array Literals] for details on array literals.
+See [[/guides/js/Values#Array_Literals|Array Literals]] for details on array literals.

 To create an Array with non-zero length, but without any items, either of the following can be used: